 Compressed Beamforming frames(#5894)

+Add the following

+A DL MU PPDU may carry MPDUs addressed to multiple recipients, hence multiple frame exchanges are performed simultaneously.
+If at least one of those frame exchanges requires an immediate response (i.e. the AP includes at least one Trigger frame or UL MU Response Scheduling A-Control field) and if the AP receives an immediate response with at least one MPDU from at least one of the solicited STAs, the rules in this subclause apply. (#593 1530 2631) (#39) .(#1531)

 9.22.2.2 EDCA backoff procedure

 [existing texts]

-For the purposes of this subclause, transmission failure of an MPDU is defined as follows: — After transmitting an MPDU (even if it is carried in an A-MPDU or as part of a VHT MU PPDU that might have TXVECTOR parameter NUM_USERS > 1) that requires anone or more immediate frames as a response, the STA shall wait for a timeout interval of duration of aSIFSTime + aSlotTime + aRxPHYStartDelay, starting when the MAC receives a PHY-TXEND.confirm primitive.
+For the purposes of this subclause, transmission failure of an MPDU is defined as follows: — After transmitting an MPDU (even if it is carried in an A-MPDU or as part of a VHT MU PPDU that might have TXVECTOR parameter NUM_USERS > 1) that requires one or more immediate frame as a response, the STA shall wait for a timeout interval of duration of aSIFSTime + aSlotTime + aRxPHYStartDelay, starting when the MAC receives a PHY-TXEND.confirm primitive.
 If a PHY

 RXSTART.indication primitive does not occur during the timeout interval, the STA concludes that the transmission of the MPDU has failed.

-— If a PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to recognize aone or more valid response MDPUs sent by the one or more recipients of the MPDU requiring a response.
+— If a PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to recognize a valid response MDPU sent by one of the recipients of the MPDU requiring a response.
 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.

 [existing texts]